Be a responsible pet parent

 Get crafty!

 Create pet tags or personalized collars and sell them to raise funds.
-Martha Stewart has instructions for creating pet tags.
-A little collar pizzazz for shelter pets can help increase adoption rates.
+Martha Stewart has instructions for creating cute pet tags.
+A little collar pizzaz for shelter pets can help increase adoption rates.
 You can also create D.I.Y. pet tags by taking orders from the general public for a fee and then donating those funds to your local animal shelter/rescue to help save more lives in need.

 Hair of the dog